rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 The version 4.1.3 release is focued on adding new features needed for research:

-1. Add the relevent classes and evnets needed for the RAPT protocol.
+1. Add the relevent classes and events needed for the RAPT protocol.
+2. Additional input validation added for input data files.

 ### Version 4.1.2